Home » Blog » Mac OS X » How to Outlook Search Not Finding all Emails?

 1. Double-check the Search Scope

 It is a very simple and yet overlooked cause.
-It means that users are searching the emails in the wrong location.
+It means that users are searching for the emails in the wrong location.

 How to check your search scope: